 Instructional cost and services expenses.
-Our instructional cost and services expenses for the year ended December 31, 2009 were \$87.6 million, an increase of \$33.1 million, or 60.9%, as compared to instructional cost and services expenses of \$54.5 million for the year ended December 31, 2008.
-This increase was primarily due to increases in instructional compensation and related expenses, faculty compensation, instructional supplies, depreciation and amortization, occupancy and other miscellaneous instructional costs and services of \$16.3 million, \$7.6 million, \$2.6 million, \$2.2 million, \$2.2 million, and \$2.2 million, respectively.
+Our instructional cost and services expenses for the year ended December 31, 2009 were \$101.6 million, an increase of \$38.7 million, or 61.5%, as compared to instructional cost and services expenses of \$62.9 million for the year ended December 31, 2008.
+This increase was primarily due to increases in instructional compensation and related expenses, faculty compensation, bad debt expense, instructional supplies, depreciation and amortization, occupancy and other miscellaneous instructional costs and services of \$16.3 million, \$7.6 million, \$5.6 million, \$2.2 million, \$2.2 million, and \$2.2 million, respectively.
 These increases are primarily attributable to the increased headcount (both staff and faculty) needed to provide student instruction and support services, including increased occupancy and equipment costs for the increased headcount, as a result of the increase in enrollments.
-Our instructional cost and services expenses as a percentage of net revenue decreased by 0.4% to 33.4% for the year ended December 31, 2009, as compared to 33.8% for the year ended December 31, 2008.
-This decrease was a result of the continued shift of our student population to online programs and our ability to leverage the relatively fixed cost structure of our campus-based facilities and ground faculty across an increasing revenue base, as well as increased class size, partially offset by an increase in employee compensation and related expenses as a percentage of revenue as we have increased the support personnel to student ratios to further improve the customer service to our students.
+Bad debt expense increased to \$14.0 million for the year ended December 31, 2009 from \$8.5 million for the year ended December 31, 2008 as a result of an increase in net revenues and the increase in aged receivables between periods.
+Our instructional cost and services expenses as a percentage of net revenue increased by 5.0% to 38.8% for the year ended December 31, 2009, as compared to 33.8% for the year ended December 31, 2008.
+This increase is primarily due to an increase in employee compensation and related expenses as a percentage of revenue as we have increased the support personnel to student ratios to further improve the customer service to our students, as well as an increase in bad debt expense due to current economic conditions, a higher percentage of aged receivables are not being paid.
+However, this deterioration in collections of aged receivables has recently been more than offset by changes that have been implemented with respect to our student accounts receivable collection process, which has resulted in fewer accounts reaching aged status.
+Thus the amount of aged receivable and bad debt expense as a percentage of revenue has remained comparable between years.
+These increases are partially offsets as a result of the continued shift of our student population to online programs and our ability to leverage the relatively fixed cost structure of our campus-based facilities and ground faculty across an increasing revenue based, as well as increased class sizes.